- The statistical forecasting is typically combined with judgment methods produced by sales and marketing to arrive at a consensus forecast.

 I am occasionally asked if I am aware of a list of the best consensus-based forecasting vendors.
 I provide a list of three vendors, two that only do consensus forecasting, and one that can do both statistical and consensus-based forecasting (depending upon the requirement) in this article.
-However, in order for a company to triangulate with other sources, it is desirable for companies to find other lists as well.
+However, for a company to triangulate with other sources, companies should find other lists as well.

 I have not found this list that I can recommend.

 One reason is that consensus forecasting is still not interpreted as requiring a specialized forecasting solution by either the large consulting companies or the analysts like Gartner or Forrester.
 The problems large consulting firms have in selecting software is thoroughly explained here.
 Currently, the large consulting companies are giving out incorrect information both on what consensus forecasting is, and solutions exist to meet the needs of a consensus forecasting process.
 This is primarily because the large consulting firms do not have relationships with these best of breed consensus forecasting vendors, and don’t have anyone trained they can staff on these applications, they won’t recommend them.